-6 Steps to Engage Your Known Audience with Email
+6 Steps to Engaging Known Audience Users with Email

 It’s not just a hot discussion topic in celebrity gossip magazines.

 Engagement is on the minds of every digital marketer, and it’s an especially pressing issue for publishers.
 Today’s digital publishers must monetize content in an ever-changing industry.
 While publishing business models once subsisted on programmatic ad revenue and social media traffic, quality publishers are now finding that these ad-driven business models are no longer enough.